telemark/api.t-fk.politikere/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)
 # api.t-fk.politikere
-Hapi.js plug-in/standalone for Telemark County Councils politician API
+Hapi.js plug-in/standalone for Telemark County Councils politician API.
+All politicians/parties/committees are registered in p360 and exported with the [node-export-politicians](https://github.com/telemark/node-export-politicians) module.
+The [data/politicians.json](data/politicians.json) file in this repo is the same as [data/mergedData.json](https://github.com/telemark/node-export-politicians/blob/master/data/mergedData.json)

+This module handles the API.
+To keep the information updated you'll need to setup a solution for continuous export/update.

 ## Prerequisites

+You'll need the following installed on your machine

 - [Node.js](https://nodejs.org)
 - [npm](https://www.npmjs.com/)